una/una.github.io/_posts/blog/2017-06-04-local-css-vars.md

 ## We Can Do Better with Local Scope

-Like this example, most current examples of CSS Variables in [docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables), [articles](https://developers.google.com/web/updates/2016/02/css-variables-why-should-you-care), and [demos](SELF_NOTE_LINK_TO_DAVIDS_DEMOS), use the `:root` of the CSS file to initiate and access variables.
+Similar to the one above, most current examples of CSS Variables in [docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables), [articles](https://developers.google.com/web/updates/2016/02/css-variables-why-should-you-care), and [demos](SELF_NOTE_LINK_TO_DAVIDS_DEMOS), use the `:root` of the CSS file to initiate and access variables.

-This is a great way to set global variables, but they become even more powerful as a component customization tool.
+This is a great way to set global variables, but isn't a necessity.
 CSS variables don't need to be declared only in the `:root`—they can be declared at any point in the CSS file, and live within the scope at which point they are specified.
+This is similar to JavaScript variables instantiated with the `let` keyword, which take the scope of their containing block (`{}`) (aka *block scope*).
+So we can leverage this specificity in our component styling declarations.

 <figure class="right" style="max-width: 65%">
   <img src="../../images/posts/css-var-scope/04-css-vars.png" alt="">
   <aside class="caption" style="width: 100%">CSS Custom Properties are scoped to their containing blocks (<code>{}</code>), just like JavaScript variables instantiated with the *let* keyword.</aside>
 </figure>

-So we're no longer forced to use globally scoped variables! **<a class="twitter-share">Leveraging CSS Variable scope improves the size, specificity, and semantics of our stylesheets</a>.** That's a lot of alliteration!
+With CSS Variables, we're no longer forced to use globally scoped declarations! **<a class="twitter-share">Leveraging CSS Variable scope improves the size, specificity, & semantics of our stylesheets</a>.** That's a lot of alliteration!

-CSS Variables, like JavaScript variables instantiated with the `let` keyword take the scope of their containing block (`{}`).
-So we can leverage this specificity in our component styling declarations.

 For example, `--buttonBgColor` isn't something we should put in `:root` as a global variable.
 A cleaner approach would be to rename that variable to just `--bgColor` and place it within the `<button>` component.
 This makes it more tightly coupled with its parent component, and makes more semantic sense in its ordering within the CSS file.